It’s finally time for cookies!

 - Bake in the preheated oven for about 9-12 minutes (slightly longer for thicker cookies) or until golden at edges.
 Let cookies cool completely on sheet (they will firm up as they cool).
 Transfer to a cooling rack.
 Re-roll, cut and bake any remaining dough.

-- Whisk the honey into the coconut cream until blended and smooth.
+- Whisk the maple syrup into the coconut cream until blended and smooth.
 Transfer to a piping bag or a plastic zip-top bag (snip small hole at corner for bag).
 Pipe in decorative designs on the cooled cookies.
 Transfer to an airtight container and store in the refrigerator.

 Storage: Store in the refrigerator in an airtight container for up to 2 weeks.